 The typical symptoms are feeling sick (nausea), runny poos (diarrhoea), and being sick (vomiting).
 The runny poos can sometimes be bloody.
 You may also have crampy stomach pains and develop a high temperature (fever).

-Symptoms will usually appear 2 to 5 days after exposure and typically lasts 3 to 6 days.
+Symptoms will usually appear 2 to 5 days after exposure.
 Some people will have mild symptoms only or none at all.
 Others get a flu-like illness first, such as headache, muscle pains, fever and feeling very tired.

-Most people with campylobacter infection recover from the illness within 1 week.
+Most people with campylobacter infection recover from the illness within 1 week, but symptoms can last for up to 10 days.
 In serious cases, complications can occur including dehydration and bloodstream infection.
 Long-term problems are rare, but may include irritable bowel syndrome, arthritis or acute paralysis (Gullian Barre syndrome).

 Most cases of gastro do not require special investigations.
 If your symptoms are severe or ongoing, or your doctor suspects you might have campylobacter, you may be asked to provide a stool (poo) sample.
 This can be tested in the laboratory for campylobacter and other germs.